sie-92/nextjs-dev-blog/posts/hello-world.md

 ---
-title: 'Hello World'
+title: "Hello World"
-date: '2024-01-01'
+date: "2025-06-16"
 ---

-Welcome to my first blog post written in Markdown!
+Welcome to my Next.js blog!
+This is your first post written in Markdown.